JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 service would scale up immediately, handle those requests, and then quickly scale down!
 I had three invalid assumptions here:

-**"Autoscaling would kick in within a second."** This isn't true.
+**"Autoscaling will kick in within a second."** This isn't true.
 Autoscaling usually kicks in within _minutes_.
 And usually you don't want autoscaling to be that sensitive anyway as it likely would immediately overprovision the number of instances.

-**"My application would start within a few seconds."** Ever started a large Java service?
+**"My application will start within a few seconds."** Ever started a large Java service?
 Booting up an ORM, loading all the classes, and reading up stuff from a database takes time.
 I've seen many services taking close to a minute to start.